whitemike889/Checkout-Python-SDK/README.md

 You can start off by trying out [creating and capturing an order](/sample/CaptureIntentExamples/run_all.py)

 To try out different samples for both create and authorize intent check [this link](/sample)

+Note: Update the `paypal_client.py` with your sandbox client credentials or pass your client credentials as environment variable whie executing the samples.